nodatime/nodatime/www/developer/tzdb-file-format.md

   - The `string` name of the interval
   - The wall `offset` (i.e. standard + daylight savings)
   - The daylight savings `offset`
-  - A `zoneintervaltransition` from the start of the final interval to the end of the final interval (which is the start of the tail zone, if there is one).
+- A `zoneintervaltransition` from the start of the final zone interval above to the end of the final interval (which is the start of the tail zone, if there is one, or `Instant.MaxValue` otherwise).
 - A `byte` to indicate the presence (1) or absence (0) of a tail zone
 - The tail zone, if the previous flag indicated that one was present, as:
   - The standard `offset`
   - The `string` name used for intervals in "standard time"
   - The standard recurrence rule (see below)
   - The `string` name used for intervals in "daylight saving time"
   - The daylight savings recurrence rule
   - The daylight savings `offset` (to be added to the standard offset)

 A recurrence rule provides data about when a transition occurs.
 For example, "The first Sunday in October at 1am local time."
 The format
 is: